JosephParish/Coding-Projects/README.md

 Semester 1:

   1. Relational Database on MySQL (SQL, Relational Databases) - Created a queryable SQL database for a described database that I normalised.
-  2. 2D Game in a team (Teamwork, Java, OOP) - Working in a team of 8, Planning, Comunicating and meating deadlines whilst using github to collaborate.
+  2. 2D Game in a team (SEPERATE REPOSITORY)(Teamwork, Java, OOP) - Working in a team of 8, Planning, Comunicating and meating deadlines whilst using github to collaborate.
 We did extremely well and got 80%+ on this coursework.

 Semester 2: